Learn how to clean a black stove top easily with this DIY cleaner…

-But as time went on, and I made dinner and dinner on our glass stovetop, I realized how easy it was to get dirty.
-I couldn’t help but overflow the pot every time I made angel hair pasta and end up with a giant burn spot from the cheese sauce, or had spaghetti sauce bubble over and burn its way onto the stove…
+But as time went on, and I made dinner and dinner on our glass stove top, I realized how easily it got dirty.
+Maybe it’s just me, but I couldn’t help but overflow the pot every time I made angel hair pasta.

 I tried baking soda paste.

 Then I tried vinegar and baking soda (which I didn’t realize just makes salty water on a chemical level – you would think with all that bubbly action would mean some sort of cleaning magic is going down, but it’s all a lie).

 A relative recommended a top-rated glass stovetop cleaner made for the job my stovetop required.
 So I tried it, but it didn’t work for me.

 It didn’t matter how much I Googled ‘how to clean a black stove top’, nothing that was suggested ever worked for me.

 I got SO frustrated one day, I actually took a butter knife to my glass stovetop (GASP!) and started trying to chip away at the burnt-on spills.